RootlessAgrarian/mappingguide/docs/ContentCheckList.md

 https://youtu.be/z6agMir_8fo
 You click with the scroll wheel or the middle mouse button.

-minicon value 2, 3, 4 : higher detail level:  2 is triangle count detail, 3 is draw call detail, 4 is element counts of each type g_colbox 1 : turn on red collision boxes so you can see invisible barriers

 Custom signs
 You have two options.
 Either you edit ONLY the .dds file and save it under the SAME name, or you save it under another name, edit a TOBJ file and assign it to your new .dds file, then you edit a .mat file that points to your TOBJ file, also you'll have to add it in overlay.sii if you choose the second option.
 THEN you'll find the sign overlay under the name you've chosen as your .mat file.